aurovrata/network-wide-posts/README.txt

 == Description ==

+This is a multisite plugin.

 The plugin creates a network-wide tag in all post_tag taxonomy of each site.

-Tagged posts are then loaded for access in a loop.
+Tagged posts are made available for a theme developer to display on the home site.

+Furthermore, the home site admin dashboard has a new submenu Posts->Network Wide which allows the admin to manually order the network-wide posts with a drag and drop interface.

+This plugin was originally designed for a client site.
+The site is a multi-resort group of hotels.
+Each hotel has special offers through the season.
+Each special offer is promoted on the home site.
+Special offers need to be push up to the top of the page at various moments during the season.
+This plugin allows them to do so.

 A few notes about the sections above: